 Notice that a vehicle with up to 18,000 miles on it may still be covered under the New Car Lemon Law.

 New York also has a Used Car Lemon Law for cars older than that or with more miles under their tires.
-Under the Used Car Lemon Law, vehicles older than 2 years or with more than 18,000 miles on the odometer that come from a dealer must have a warranty if they cost $1,500 or more and have been driven fewer than 100,000 miles.
+Under the Used Car Lemon Law, vehicles that come from a dealer must have a warranty if they cost $1,500 or more and have been driven fewer than 100,000 miles.

-This law gives the consumer the right to receive the necessary repairs free if the problem is covered under the new-car warranty and is reported before the car is 2 years old or passes 18,000 miles.
+This law gives the consumer the right to receive the necessary repairs free if the problem is covered under the new-car warranty and is reported within 2 years of delivery or before it passes 18,000 miles.

 If the dealer can't fix the defect after 4 attempts, or if you haven't been able to drive the car for 30 days or more because of the issue, you are then entitled to either a replacement vehicle or a refund of your purchase price―your choice.

 The defect must also substantially impair the value of the vehicle to the consumer to qualify under this law.
 If you opt for a refund, the manufacturer may adjust the amount based on how many miles of service you did get from the car.

 This law covers leased vehicles as well; you're entitled to a refund of the down payment plus the lease payments you made, minus any service fees charged as part of the lease agreement.

 What If a Dealer Refuses to Repair the Car?

 Once you notify the dealer who sold you the car about the car's defects, they should make the needed repairs.
 If they refuse, after 7 days you can notify the manufacturer of the car (in writing, sent via certified mail) of the dealer's refusal.